rocky-linux/documentation/docs/guides/automation/anacron.md

 ##  Prerequisites

 * A machine running Rocky Linux.
-* Know how to use your favorite editor to modify the configuration file (such as *vim* ) in the command line environment .
+* Know how to use your favorite editor to modify the configuration file (such as *vim*) in the command line environment.
 * Understand basic RPM package management

 ##  Assumptions